cafeibit/Azure-Data-Engineering/readme.md

   * Convert the data to the UnsafeRow, commonly referred to as **Tungsten Binary Format**.
   * Write that data to disk on the local node - at this point the slot is free for the next task.
-  * Send that data across the wire to another executor
-  * Technically the Driver decides which executor gets which piece of data.
+  * Send that data across the wire to another executor -- Technically the Driver decides which executor gets which piece of data.
-  * Then the executor pulls the data it needs from the other executor's shuffle files.
+    -- Then the executor pulls the data it needs from the other executor's shuffle files.
   * Copy the data back into RAM on the new executor
-  * The concept, if not the action, is just like the initial read "every" `DataFrame` starts with.
+    -- The concept, if not the action, is just like the initial read "every" `DataFrame` starts with.
-  * The main difference being it's the 2nd+ stage.
+    -- The main difference being it's the 2nd+ stage.

-  * As we will see in a moment, this amounts to a free cache from what is effectively temp files.
+  As we will see in a moment, this amounts to a free cache from what is effectively temp files.

-Some actions induce in a shuffle.
-Good examples would include the operations count() and reduce(..).
+    -- Some actions induce in a shuffle.
+Good examples would include the operations `count()` and `reduce(..)`.
 For more details on shuffling, refer to the RDD Programming Guide.

 * UnsafeRow (also known as Tungsten Binary Format)